bruceravel/demeter/documents/DPG/_sources/data/mc.txt

                               ln          =>  0,   name        => 'MED Channel 4', );
     $_ -> plot('E') foreach @data;

-The Data::MultiChannel object is defined at line 5.
+The Data\::MultiChannel object is defined at line 5.
 This object is inherited from the normal Data object, which allows it to use the Data object's existing methods for file import.
-Although the Data::MultiChannel object has all the same attributes as the Data object, the only two that matter are ``file`` and ``energy``.
+Although the Data\::MultiChannel object has all the same attributes as the Data object, the only two that matter are ``file`` and ``energy``.
 The column containing the energy must be specified so that the data can be sorted (:demeter:`demeter` deals gracefully with data that are not in monotonically